Mary’s Center Announces Major Rebranding to Reflect Expansion, Diversity, and Inclusion

 Briya Public Charter School was ranked by the DC Public Charter School Board as a Tier 1 high-performing school in both adult education and early childhood education for the 2018-2019 school year.

-Our President and CEO Maria Gomez was honored on November 1st with the Huge A. Johnson, Jr. Memorial Award for the Hispanic Bar Association of DC’s (HBA-DC) 2019 Equal Justice Award.
+Our President and CEO Maria Gomez was honored on November 1st with the Huge A. Johnson, Jr. Memorial Award at the Hispanic Bar Association of DC’s (HBA-DC) 2019 Equal Justice Awards.
 Back in 1998, Mary’s Center received this award as an organization and this time, it was granted to Maria as an individual for making extraordinary contributions to achieving equal justice in the District of Columbia.

 Maria Paige, Addiction Specialist, received El Tiempo Latino’s Powermeter 100 Award celebrating the 100 most influential Latinos in Washington DC.

 On June 15th, our President and CEO Maria Gomez officially became the first ever inductee of the Greater Washington Hispanic Chamber of Commerce’s (GWHCC) Hispanic Business Hall of Fame.
 With this award, Maria also received the GWHCC Legacy Award.

 Mary’s Center received the DC MAP (Mental Health Access in Pediatrics) Community Partner of the Year Award for 2019.

 Mary’s Center’s School Based Mental Health (SBMH) Program was selected to receive an American Psychiatric Association Foundation Award for Advancing Minority Mental Health in 2019.